nastacio/viz-open-data/README.md

 # Open Data Sets with Kabanero

-This project is an example of a [Kabanero](https://kabanero.io) application that can connect to an instance of a remote service.
+This project is an example of a [Kabanero](https://kabanero.io) application connecting  to a remote service, showing how the credentials for that service can be obtained and made available to the application during coding sessions.

 The application was developed using the java-microprofile collection and the service instance is a [Cognos Dashboard Embedded](https://www.ibm.com/us-en/marketplace/cognos-dashboard-embedded) instance, paired with a few open data sets from the [U.N.
 Data](http://data.un.org/) program.

 This purpose of this example is to show how an external service reference can be integrated into the Kabanero development flow, so that the application code can access the service references whether the application is running in a developer's laptop with `appsody run` or running in a remote cluster.

+## Prerequisites

+- Go through the [Appsody Quick Start](https://appsody.dev/docs/getting-started/quick-start).
+That will ensure you have prerequisites installed and working before proceeding, as well as some basic notion of how Appsody can help you create and develop applications.

 ## Overview

 In a running state, we want a simple arrangement, where the application is interfacing with the service instance using the service credentials.
 For simplicity, the service instance is configured with pointers to static CSV files instead of using a database connection.
+The added complexity of configuring the service to use a database connection would not add to the purpose of this sample.

 ![Components](src/main/webapp/img/component-diagram.png "Component Diagram for the sample")

+The CSV files are obtained directly from [http://data.un.org](http://data.un.org), but that website does not allow automated retrieval of the data by a remote service, so we uploaded without modifications to GitHub, which allows directly downloads from a remote service.

+The CSV files are placed in the `/src/main/webapp/csv` directory and are accessed by the service instance using the dashboard specification listed in `/src/main/resources/dashboard-tabbed-spec.json`, where you can see data URLs like `https://raw.githubusercontent.com/nastacio/viz-open-data/master/src/main/webapp/csv/OpenData-UN-RandD.csv`.

 ## Setup the service instance